ashqrahmn/rexer/README.md

 # reXer - A Full-Stack Note-Taking Web Application

 **reXer** is a full-stack web application that allows users to create, organize, and manage notes with features like tagging, color-coding, and pinning.
-Built with React for the frontend and Node.js for the backend, this app provides a seamless and intuitive interface for managing thoughts, tasks, and ideas.
+Built with React for the frontend and Node.js for the backend, this app makes it easy to keep track of your thoughts, tasks, and ideas.
 ---

 ## Features